dsa0x/ede/README.md

 Ede is designed to be easy to learn and use, with a simple, lightweight syntax and support for common programming constructs such as variables, loops, and conditionals.
 The name "ede" means "language" in Yoruba, a language spoken in West Africa.

-Ede is mostly inspired by the book interpreteringo.com.
-It employ a go-like syntax, albeit untyped, and also from other languages.
+The inspiration for writing Ede came from the book [Writing An Interpreter In Go](https://interpreterbook.com/).
+Ede employs a go-like syntax, albeit untyped, and also from other languages.

 ![Ede](./images/fib.gif)